dalebertrand/seo-mcp-tools/README.md

 ## Features

-The SEO MCP Tools server provides three primary tools:
+The SEO MCP Tools server provides two primary tools:

 1. **Get First Sitemap URL**: Extract the first sitemap URL from a robots.txt file.
 2. **Get All Sitemap URLs**: Extract all sitemap URLs from a robots.txt file.
-3. **Analyze Robots.txt**: Perform comprehensive analysis of robots.txt files, including user agents, sitemaps, and path directives.

 ## Requirements